 Coordinate the material you want cleared for public release through your organization using the AFIMSC Security and Policy Review Worksheet.
 Obtain the minimum three required electronic signatures by appropriate subject matter experts - U.S. Government (not contractor) personnel.

 Submitters are responsible for ensuring appropriate coordination with other program offices, commands or agencies which have equity in the release decision.
-This coordination should normally be accomplished before submission to Public Affairs and clearly annotated on the AFRK Security and Policy Review Worksheet.
+This coordination should normally be accomplished before submission to Public Affairs and clearly annotated on the AFRL Security and Policy Review Worksheet.
 If coordination by other major commands, higher headquarters, or other U.S. Government agencies is required and has not been accomplished, please clearly annotate this on the AFIMSC Worksheet.

 Submit the completed AFRL Security and Policy Review Worksheet and the document to be reviewed to AFRL/PA through your organizational POC.
 If you are unsure of your organizational process, contact your security manager.